AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/recalculate-project-finances.md

    You should receive a confirmation at the top of the browser that the finances of the project have been recalculated successfully.
    Existing cost values and some revenue values which have not been locked update to reflect the new rates.

-## Manually recalculate finances in bulk in the Edit Projects box
+## Manually recalculate finances in bulk in the Edit Projects box {#manually-recalculate-finances-in-bulk-in-the-edit-projects-box}

 You can manually recalculate the finances of several projects by editing them in bulk.
 This causes the revenue on the projects to recalculate retroactively.

 >[!IMPORTANT]
 >
->You can prevent revenue values from updating to reflect the new rates when you manually recalculate finance by following the steps in the section [Preserve financial data for tasks with existing hours](#preserving-financial-data-for-tasks-with-existing-hours) of this article.
+>You can prevent revenue values from updating to reflect the new rates when you manually recalculate finance by following the steps in the section [Preserve financial data for tasks with existing hours](#preserve-financial-data-for-tasks-with-existing-hours) of this article.
 Cost values are always updated to reflect the new rates when you manually recalculate the finances on projects.

 To manually recalculate the finances of several projects: